brunch/fusion/readme.md

 ## Thanks

 It was inspired by [Jammit](http://documentcloud.github.com/jammit/)'s templating functionality.
-Since Jammit doesn't offer file watching via command-line, it is somewhat hard to use for development if you are not on a RubyOnRails stack.
+Since Jammit doesn't offer file watching via command-line, it's a bit hard to use for development if you are not on a RubyOnRails stack.

 Special Thanks to the [CoffeeScript](http://jashkenas.github.com/coffee-script/) Team.
-Some parts of fusion like the command line functionality and the optparser were re-used from its codebase.
+Some parts of fusion were re-used from its codebase.

 ## TODO